Please note: this service has now ended.

-Supporting Young Adult Carers 18-24 and their families to develop the skills, confidence and resilience to deal with Life’s challenges
+Supporting Young Adult Carers and their families to develop the skills, confidence and resilience to deal with life’s challenges…

 Who is a Young Adult Carer?

 If you are between the ages of 18 and 24 and have someone in your household who has mental ill health, substance dependency, disability, or is ill with another condition such as cancer and depend on you for support, then you are a young adult carer.
-We know that just being in a household with someone who is ill can have a huge effect on you emotionally, and our Transitions workers are here to support you.
+We know that just being in a household with someone who is ill can have a huge effect on you emotionally; the Bright Future Transitions Workers are here to support you.

 I am a Young Adult Carer, what support can I get?

-BRIGHT FUTURES UPBEAT supports Young Adult Carers aged 18-24 who are in education or employment to develop the skills, confidence and self-esteem they need to maintain this commitment and be better able to deal with life’s challenges.
+BRIGHT FUTURES UPBEAT supports Young Adult Carers aged 18-24, who are in education or employment, to develop the skills, confidence and self-esteem they need to be better able to deal with life’s challenges.

 Young Carers can receive: